 We have not marketed, distributed or sold any products.
 The success of our business depends upon our ability to develop and commercialize our product candidates, including seladelpar, which has completed multiple Phase 1 and Phase 2 clinical trials.
 There is no guarantee that our clinical trials will be completed or, if completed, will be successful.
 In July 2017, April 2018, and November 2018, we announced positive interim results from an ongoing low-dose Phase 2 study of seladelpar in patients with primary biliary cholangitis, or PBC.
 During the fourth quarter of 2017, we initiated enrollment in a long-term extension study of seladelpar in patients with PBC.
-In February 2019, we completed enrollment in a Phase 2b study of seladelpar in patients with nonalcoholic steatohepatitis, or NASH, and in October 2018 we commenced enrollment of a global Phase 3 study to evaluate seladelpar in patients with PBC.
+In February 2019, we completed enrollment in a Phase 2 bstudy of seladelpar in patients with nonalcoholic steatohepatitis, or NASH and in June 2019 we announced interim results in that ongoing study.
+In October 2018 we commenced enrollment of a global Phase 3 study to evaluate seladelpar in patients with PBC and we expect to complete enrollment of this study by the end of November 2019.
+We initiated a Phase 2 clinical study of seladelpar in patients with primary sclerosing cholangitis, or PSC in the third quarter of 2019.
 The success of seladelpar will depend on many factors, including the following: